 iTunes makes it easy to have a local backup of an iOS device on a machine you control.
 But those backups can take up precious space, especially if you have more than one.
-Good news then that iTunes lets you delete your excess backups fairly easily.
+Good news then that iTunes lets you delete your excess backups reasonably quickly.
 You can also get rid of unnecessary iOS software updates after you've used them, as well, which should also free up a little bit of room.

 Here's how you can go about getting rid of old backups and iOS software updates on your Mac.

 How to delete an iPhone or iPad backup from iTunes on macOS Mojave and earlier

 - Open iTunes from your Dock or Applications folder.